aarong/feedme-server-core/README.md

 - `feedOpenResponse.success(feedData)`

-  Indicates to the client that the feed has been opened successfully.
+  Returns a `FeedOpenResponse` message to the client indicating success.

+  If the client has disconnected, the server has stopped, or the feed was terminated using `server.feedTermination()` after the `feedOpen` event was emitted, then the method will do nothing but will return successfully.

   Arguments:

   1. `feedData` (object) specifies the initial state of the feed data.
+Must be JSON-expressible.

   Errors thrown: